Evidence of the entanglement constraint on wave-particle duality using the IBM Q quantum computer: Conclusion

 \section{Conclusion}

-Our work is, to the best of our knowledge, the first experimental explicit verification of the beautiful Jakob-Bergou ``triality'' relation for bipartite pure quantum states of two qubits \cite{jakob2003,ref:bergou2010,PhysRevA.76.052107}.
+Our work is, to the best of our knowledge, the first experimental explicit verification of the beautiful Jakob-Bergou ``triality'' relation for bipartite pure quantum states of two qubits\,\cite{jakob2003,ref:bergou2010,PhysRevA.76.052107}.
 This relation really represents the full quantitative completion of local Bohr's complementarity principle by quantum entanglement (concurrence) for this case.
-The measurements on the two real superconducting qubits of the IBM Q quantum computer, together with simulations using the backend noise model of IBM Q, have shown that the duality of each qubit can indeed be turned off completely, or set to any desired amount by controlling the degree of entanglement between the qubits.
-Clearly, the Jakob-Bergou relation can be separated into mutually exclusive local and nonlocal parts as \be \mathscr{S}_k^2+\mathscr{C}^2=1 \ee where $\mathscr{S}_k^2=\mathscr{P}_k^2+\mathscr{V}_k^2$ is the amount of locality since the predictability $\mathscr{P}_k$ and the visibility $\mathscr{V}_k$ are local with respect to subsystem $k$.
-Maximal entanglement of the bipartite system ($\mathscr{C}=1$) imply that the local realities must totally disappear ($\mathscr{S}_k=0$), synonym of maximal amount of nonclassical nonlocal phenomena such as violations of Bell inequalities.
+The measurements on the two superconducting qubits of the IBM Q quantum computer have shown that the duality of each qubit can indeed be turned off completely, or set to any desired amount by controlling the degree of entanglement between the qubits.
+Clearly, the Jakob-Bergou relation can be separated into mutually exclusive local and nonlocal parts as \be \mathscr{S}_k^2+\mathscr{C}^2=1 \ee where $\mathscr{S}_k^2=\mathscr{P}_k^2+\mathscr{V}_k^2$ is the amount of locality since the predictability $\mathscr{P}_k$ and the visibility (coherence) $\mathscr{V}_k$ are local with respect to subsystem $k$.
+Maximal entanglement of the bipartite system ($\mathscr{C}=1$) implies that the local realities must totally disappear ($\mathscr{S}_k=0$), synonym of maximal amount of nonclassical nonlocal phenomena such as violations of Bell inequalities.

 \